kjempelodott/ananas/README.md

 > select a tool <index> :
 ```

-Note that you can alway go back by pressing `Ctrl-D`.
+Note that you can always go back by pressing `Ctrl-D`.
 While inside a tool, you can exit the pyshell by typing `exit`.
 To abort an interactive command like `mail` or `eval`, press `Ctrl-C`.

 ##### Members tool

-In the example, the first one is a members tool while the last three are filetree tools.
-Choosing the members tool (index 0), we are presented with a help text listing all available commands:
+In the example above, the first entry is a Members tool while the last three are FileTree tools.
+Choosing the Members tool (index 0), we are presented with a help text listing all available commands:

 ```
 > select a tool <index> : 0